anniedotexe/cypress-realworld-app-practice/README.md

+# Cypress Real World App Testing Practice
+This forked repository is used for practicing writing cypress tests on their [Real World App](https://github.com/cypress-io/cypress-realworld-app).

+---

 <p align="center">
   <!-- We use two SVGs here so that this displays correctly
     on Github.
 This might not look right in other Markdown previewers. -->